Favicon

 TL;DR

-When managing Android devices with Applivery, one of the most important aspects is ensuring they’re protected with a strong password.
-It’s not just about setting any passcode, but about enforcing minimum rules to guarantee a decent level of security across all devices.
+When managing Android Devices with Applivery, one of the most important aspects is ensuring they’re protected with a strong password.
+It’s not just about setting any passcode, but about enforcing minimum rules to guarantee a decent level of security across all Devices.

-With Applivery, you can easily configure these requirements remotely, making sure that all devices comply with your organization’s security policies without hassle.
+With Applivery, you can easily configure these requirements remotely, making sure that all Devices comply with your organization’s security Policies without hassle.

-Configure Android password policies for enhanced security
+Configure Android Password Policies for enhanced security

 1